Contexts¶

 });

 When you activate several contexts, Alan AI maintains a recursive context structure.
-Every newly activated context is bound to the parent intent from which it is activated, and to the parent context containing this intent.
+Every newly activated context is associated with the parent intent from which it was activated and the parent context that contains this intent.

 If the user gives a command outside an active context, this context is deactivated.
-In case several contexts are activated one after another and the user gives a command outside the active contexts, these contexts are deactivated in a recursive manner.
+In case several contexts are activated sequentially and the user gives a command outside all active contexts, these contexts are deactivated in a recursive manner.

 intent('What do you have?', p => {